cedanl/textanalysis/README.md

 </div>

 ## 📋 Overview
+> [!NOTE]
+> No Python or technical knowledge required!
+This tool is designed for everyone, regardless of programming experience.

 Text Analysis provides researchers and analysts with powerful natural language processing capabilities, helping you uncover patterns and insights in text data.
 Particularly effective for analyzing: